Hilda of Whitby

-Hilda (or Hild) of Whitby (c.
-614 – 680) was a Christian saint and the founding abbess of the monastery at Whitby, which was chosen as the venue for the Synod of Whitby in 664.
-An important figure in the Christianisation of Anglo-Saxon England, she was abbess at several monasteries and recognised for the wisdom that drew kings to her for advice.
+Hilda of Whitby (or Hild; c.
+614 – 680) was a saint of the early Church in Britain.
+She was the founder and first abbess of the monastery at Whitby which was chosen as the venue for the Synod of Whitby in 664.
+An important figure in the Christianisation of Anglo-Saxon England, she was abbess in several convents and recognised for the wisdom that drew kings to her for advice.

 The source of information about Hilda is the Ecclesiastical History of the English People by Bede in 731, who was born approximately eight years before her death.
-He documented much of the Christian conversion of the Anglo-Saxons.
+He documented much of the Christian conversion of the English.

 Early life

 According to Bede, Hilda was born in 614 into the Deiran royal household.
-She was the second daughter of Hereric, nephew of Edwin, King of Deira and his wife, Breguswīþ.
+She was the second daughter of Hereric, nephew of Edwin, King of Deira, and his wife, Breguswīþ.
 When Hilda was still an infant, her father was poisoned while in exile at the court of the Brittonic king of Elmet in what is now West Yorkshire.
-In 616, Edwin killed Æthelfrith, the son of Æthelric of Bernicia, in battle.
+In 616, Edwin, fighting alongside Rædwald of East Anglia with whom he sought protection, defeated Æthelfrith, the son of Æthelric of Bernicia, in battle.
 He created the Kingdom of Northumbria and took its throne.
 Hilda was brought up at King Edwin's court.

 In 625, the widowed Edwin married the Christian princess Æthelburh of Kent, daughter of King Æthelberht of Kent and the Merovingian princess Bertha of Kent.
 As part of the marriage contract, Aethelburh was allowed to continue her Roman Christian worship and was accompanied to Northumbria with her chaplain, Paulinus of York, a Roman monk sent to England in 601 to assist Augustine of Canterbury.
 Augustine's mission in England was based in Kent, and is referred to as the Gregorian mission after the pope who sent him.
-As queen, Æthelburh continued to practice her Christianity and no doubt influenced her husband's thinking as her mother Bertha had influenced her father.
+As queen, Æthelburh continued to practise her Christianity and no doubt influenced her husband's thinking as her mother Bertha had influenced her father.

 In 627, King Edwin was baptised on Easter Day, 12 April, along with his entire court, which included the 13-year-old Hilda, in a small wooden church hastily constructed for the occasion near the site of the present York Minster.

 In 633, Northumbria was overrun by the neighbouring pagan King of Mercia, at which time King Edwin fell in battle.
 Paulinus accompanied Hilda and Queen Æthelburh and her companions to the Queen's home in Kent.
 Queen Æthelburh founded a convent at Lyminge and it is assumed that Hilda remained with the Queen-Abbess.

 Hilda's elder sister, Hereswith, married Ethelric, brother of King Anna of East Anglia, who with all of his daughters became renowned for their Christian virtues.
 Later, Hereswith became a nun at Chelles Abbey in Gaul (modern France).
 Bede resumes Hilda's story at a point when she was about to join her widowed sister at Chelles Abbey.
 At the age of 33, Hilda decided instead to answer the call of Bishop Aidan of Lindisfarne and returned to Northumbria to live as a nun.